madsh/www/docs/whatif/_posts/2025-05-15-notifications.md

 **What** if the notification have read ‘Invitation to participate in a study about pedestrians and cyclists’?

 Part of the design of Danish Digital Post is an elaborate message model.
 The sender submits one file with structured metadata about the document that is being send.
 The metadata includes dedicated structures to hold text notifications by SMS or mobil and emails.
-The original design brief included machine-readable actions like ‘pay ammount’, ‘provide information’, ‘take decision’ and due dates.
+The original design brief included machine-readable actions like ‘pay amount’, ‘provide information’, ‘take decision’ and due dates.

 **Why** could I not infer from the notifications if any immediate action was required?